EngrStudent/Exploring_importance_CART_ensemble/README.md

 Why do it? (motivation)
 -----------------------

+The two most common Classification and Regression Tree based ensembles are the pure parallel (random forest) and pure serial (gradient boosted tree) ensembles.
+A strong understanding of variable importance can inform better execution of variable selection.
+It might also lead to more effective splitting, coupling, and aggregating approaches.

 I wanted to understand what the term "Variable Importance", from random forests means in a way that was more intuitive to me: "probability of contribution".
 I needed a framework to engage some relevant questions that I regularly ask myself.

 Questions: